-I’m the author of more than 25 books for children.
+I’m the author of 30 books for children.
 I write stories and nature books for young children and books about the past for older students.
 Some of my titles have won awards and been published in other countries.
 I love to imagine kids in faraway places turning the pages of one of my books.

 I live in Vancouver, BC, near the mountains and ocean, with my husband and family.
 We have three great grown-up kids, who now have four amazing children of their own.
 They all make us very proud.
 I work as a full-time writer, and as a speaker in schools, libraries and at conferences.
 I think I have the best job in the world!